Last Updated: March 08, 2021

-The whole idea of having this section in the paper is judging the candidate better.
-Essays give a good insight into one's way of thinking, understanding, reasoning, analyzing & presenting their opinions that cannot be judged in any better way.
-This is a section for which learning things by heart won't help as one has to scratch their very brains to get into the matter's depth to write well and clever.
-The essay section in the GRE also is a language test for a student appearing this test.
-The essays, in fact, are long passages which are written for expressing one's views/ideas, so one has to write it in a very good English format.
-Your command of English has to be good, meaning, it ought to be not only grammatically correct but the language was written should be very impressive.
+The whole idea of having this section in the paper is to judge the candidate better.
+Essays give a good insight into one's way of thinking, understanding, reasoning, analyzing & presenting their opinions.
+This is a section for which learning things by heart won't help as one has to have a deeper insight to write coherently.
+The essay section in the GRE also is a language test for the student appearing in this test.
+The essays, in fact, are long passages that are written for expressing one's views/ideas, so one has to write it in a specific format.
+The student's command of English has to be good, implying that it ought to be not only grammatically correct but also should be in an impressive language.

-It will be a huge mistake if you try and attempt the given essays in this section in a way you've been writing essays before in the classes.
 The issue essay in GRE needs a sufficient amount of prep before the real test.
-When preparing for this issue essay, you need to understand and know as to what all can be asked in an issue essay.
-You also ought to know the essay's total word limit; the time allotted as well as the maximum marks you can score in this writing section.
+When preparing for this issue essay, one needs to understand and know what all can be asked in an issue essay.
+The student also ought to know the essay's total word limit, the time allotted as well as the maximum marks they can score in this section.

-A score '4' out of '6' is considered 'competent.'
-Although it's nice being efficient, you should always strive for good or the best, so it's equally important to put in a little more effort, just like to do for the other sections, for this section as well.
+A score of '4' out of '6' is considered 'competent.'
+Although it is nice being efficient, one should always strive for good or the best, so it's equally important to put in a little more effort just as one would for the other sections.

-Many students under-prepare themselves for this writing section.
-It's ironic as it's one of the GRE sections where even a small preparation can create a huge difference on the day of the test.
-To tackle this GRE's essay section, one must know about writing in a concise and a disciplined manner:
+Many students don't prepare themselves for this writing section.
+It's ironic as it's one of the GRE sections where even preparing on a small scale can create a huge difference on the day of the test.
+To tackle this section, one must know about writing in a concise and disciplined manner:

 - Divide the essay into an introductory paragraph, 2-3 content paragraphs along with a nice conclusion.

-- The issue of the essays is fraught normally with some political implications; however, don't go ranting or a fulmination stating your views.
-Don't delve into your personal life too deeply; be trammeled when writing the essay, keeping it balanced and professional.
+- The issue of the essays is fraught normally with some political implications; however, don't go on a rant stating your views.
+Don't delve into your personal life too deeply; Keep it balanced and professional.

-- You can use transitional phrases like 'first,' 'because,' 'on the other hand, etc. for helping the reader identify conceptions within and between the paragraphs.
+- Use transitional phrases like 'first,' 'because,' 'on the other hand, etc. for helping the reader identify conceptions within and between the paragraphs.

-- Put your critique clearly in the section of analyzing the argument of the essay.
+- Critique clearly in the section where one ought to analyze the argument of the essay.

-- The best thing is to keep practicing and preparing under real-time conditions and within the 30-45 min time frames.
+- The best thing is to keep practicing and preparing under real-time conditions and within the 30-minute time-frame.